-Parameter Default Description WLExcludePathOrMimeTyp e none This parameter allows you make exclude certain requests from proxying.
-This parameter can be defined locally at the Location tag level as well as globally.
+Parameter Name Default Description Applicable to WLExcludePathOrMime Type none This parameter allows you make exclude certain requests from proxying.
+NSAPI, ISAPI, and Apache plug-in This parameter can be defined locally at the Location tag level as well as globally.
 When the property is defined locally, it does not override the global property but defines a union of the two parameters.
-WlForwardPath (Microsoft Internet Information Server only) null If WlForwardPath is set to "/" all requests are proxied.
-To forward any requests starting with a particular string, set WlForwardPath to the string.
-For example, setting WlForwardPath to /weblogic forwards all requests starting with /weblogic to Weblogic Server.
-This parameter is required if you are proxying by path.
+WlForwardPath null If WIForwardPath is set to "/" all requests are proxied.
+To forward any requests starting with a particular string, set WIForwardPath to the string.
+For example, setting WIForwardPath to /weblogic forwards all requests starting with /weblogic to Weblogic Server.
+ISAPI plug-in This parameter is required if you are proxying by path.
 You can set multiple strings by separating the strings with commas.
-For example: WlForwardPath=/weblogic,/bea.
+For example: WIForwardPath=/weblogic,/bea.
 KeepAliveSecs 20 The length of time after which an inactive connection between the plug-in and WebLogic Server is closed.
 You must set KeepAliveEnabled to true (ON when using the Apache plug-in) for this parameter to be effective.
-The value of this parameter must be less than or equal to the value of the Duration field set in the Administration Console on the Server/HTTP tab, or the value set on the server Mbean with the KeepAliveSecs attribute.
-KeepAliveEnabled true (Netscape and Microsoft IIS plug-ins) ON (Apache plug-in) Enables pooling of connections between the plug-in and WebLogic Server.
-Valid values for the Netscape and Microsoft IIS plug-ins are true and false.
+ISAPI, Apache and NSAPI plug-in, HttpClusterServlet, and HttpProxyServlet The value of this parameter must be less than or equal to the value of the Duration field set in the Administration Console on the Server/HTTP tab, or the value set on the server Mbean with the KeepAliveSecs attribute.
+KeepAliveEnabled true (Microsoft IIS plug-in) ON (Apache plug-in) Enables pooling of connections between the plug-in and WebLogic Server.
+ISAPI, Apache and NSAPI plug-in, HttpClusterServlet, and HttpProxyServlet Valid values for the Microsoft IIS plug-ins are true and false.
 Valid values for the Apache plug-in are ON and OFF.